 To use this product, apply the hair mask evenly to hair concentrating on the ends first, much in the same way as my hair oil for dry hair.
 Then work your way up.

 Leave the hair mask in your hair for 10 minutes up to overnight.
 You can cover with a shower cap to keep your clothing for soiling.

 After the desired amount of time has passed, shampoo and condition your hair as usual to remove the hair mask and any remaining residue.

 If you’d like a longer lasting hair mask for your hair care routine, try this herbal hair conditioner recipe.
 It works similarly to a DIY hair mask to condition and strengthen hair.
 However, it doesn’t need to be used as often and provides a number of additional benefits for hair health.

-For more moisturizing hair care recipes like my hair mask and hair oil for dry hair, be sure to also try my winter mint moisturizing hair mask recipe as well as my natural hair mask recipe for dry hair formulated with shea butter, avocado and coconut oils.
+For more moisturizing hair care recipes like the ones I shared here, be sure to also try my winter mint moisturizing hair mask recipe as well as my natural hair mask recipe for dry hair formulated with shea butter, avocado and coconut oils.
 Or find more hair mask recipes here to employ as part of your hair care routine.